turbot/steampipe-plugin-uptimerobot/docs/tables/uptimerobot_monitor.md

 # Table:

 UptimeRobot Monitors checks whether our website is down or not.
-It checks after configured interval time so we can get an instant notification in case things go wrong.
+It checks repeatedly after configured interval time so we can get an instant notification in case things go wrong.

 ## Examples